mikaelkrief/VSTS-DevOps-Labs/kubernetes/readme.md

    ![](images/akscomponents.png)

+   Now that required the azure components are created, let us create a VSTS project.

 ## Setting up the VSTS Project

-1. Use [VSTS Demo Data Generator](https://vstsdemogenerator.azurewebsites.net/?name=AKS&templateid=77363) to provision a project on your VSTS account
+1. Use [VSTS Demo Data Generator](https://vstsdemogenerator.azurewebsites.net/?name=AKS&templateid=77363) to provision a project on your VSTS account.

     ![](images/vstsdg.png)